Stocks fall as worries about banks, possible recession flare

 Traders largely expect this week’s turmoil to push the Federal Reserve to hike interest rates at its next meeting by only a quarter of a percentage point.
 That would be the same sized increase as last month’s and half the hike of 0.50 points that some traders were earlier expecting.

-A report on Friday possibly gave the Fed more reason to hold off on reaccelerating its rate hikes, as it had earlier signaled it may do.
-Expectations among U.S. consumers for inflation in the year ahead fell to the lowest level in nearly two years, according to a preliminary survey by the University of Michigan.
+A report on Friday gave the Fed possibly more reason to hold off on reaccelerating its rate hikes.
+Expectations for inflation in the year ahead among U.S. consumers fell to the lowest level in nearly two years, according to a preliminary survey by the University of Michigan.
 That's key for the Fed, which has said such expectations can feed into virtuous and vicious cycles.

 Cryptocurrencies have shot even higher this week.
-Bitcoin is up more than 30%.
+Bitcoin is up roughly 30%.

 The European Central Bank on Thursday raised its key rate by half a percentage point, brushing aside speculation that it may reduce the size because of all the turmoil around banks.